Chris Costner Sizemore: Diagnosis and The Three Faces of Eve

 Thigpen and Cleckley diagnosed Sizemore and treated her at no cost for several years.
-In 1956, while still under their care, she signed the rights to her life story to 20th Century Fox, although it was later alleged that she had signed this without legal representation and using the names of her alternate personalities.
+In 1956, while still under their care, she signed over the rights to her life story to 20th Century Fox, although it was later alleged that she had signed without legal representation and included her alternate personalities' consent.

 The Three Faces of Eve became a bestseller when it was published in 1957.
-This was written by Thigpen and Cleckley with limited input from Sizemore.
+It was written by Thigpen and Cleckley with limited input from Sizemore.

-In 1958 she co-wrote (with James Poling) Strangers in My Body: The Final Face of Eve, using the pseudonym of Evelyn Lancaster.
-She wrote two later follow-ups: I'm Eve (1977), written with Elen Sain Pittillo; and A Mind of My Own (1989).
+In 1958, she co-wrote (with James Poling) Strangers in My Body: The Final Face of Eve, using the pseudonym Evelyn Lancaster.
+She later wrote two follow-ups: I'm Eve (1977), written with Elen Sain Pittillo; and A Mind of My Own (1989).

-In 1970 she started treatment with Tony Tsitos, whom she credited with making the greatest progress in integrating the divergent personalities over the next four years.
-According to both Sizemore and psychiatrists who worked with her after her treatment with Thigpen and Cleckley, it was not until she was in Tsitos' care that she became aware that she experienced not three selves, but more than 20 personalities that eventually were unified.
+In 1970, she started treatment with Tony Tsitos, whom she credited with making the greatest progress in integrating the divergent personalities over the next four years.
+According to both Sizemore and the psychiatrists who worked with her after her treatment with Thigpen and Cleckley, it was not until she was in Tsitos' care that she became aware that she experienced not just 3 selves but more than 20 personalities, which eventually were unified.
 It was reported that her selves were presented in groups of three at a time.

-Sizemore reported feeling exploited and objectified by the media blitz surrounding the book and film of Three Faces of Eve.
+Sizemore stated that she felt exploited and objectified by the media blitz surrounding the book and film of Three Faces of Eve.
 Upon discovering in 1988 that her legal rights to her own life story had been signed away to 20th Century Fox by Thigpen, Sizemore went to Manhattan's Federal District Court to contest the contract.
-She accepted an out-of-court settlement, and no further films were made.
+She accepted an out-of-court settlement, and no further films were made about her.

 Sizemore's papers, covering 1952 through 1989, have been acquired by the Duke University Library.
 An overview of the collection and a summary of Sizemore's story are included on its website.

-Sizemore was interviewed on the BBC News channel series Hardtalk on March 25, 2009.
+Sizemore was interviewed on the BBC News series Hardtalk on March 25, 2009.